 Tip #11 | Start the New Year Fresh

 Happy New Year’s Eve!
-No matter what the past year has held for you, commit to starting fresh.
-Work to build on successes and strengthen weaknesses.
+The past year has been hard.
+But, no matter what the year has held for you, commit to starting fresh.
+Work to build on successes and strengthen any weaknesses.
 Do NOT dwell on failures of the past.

-My favorite quote of ALL time is this one by Maya Angelou.
+My favorite quote of ALL time is by Maya Angelou.
 “Do the best you can until you know better.
 Then, when you know better, do better.”

 Happy New Year!
 It is NOT a big deal if all your decorations are not down and boxed up by the end of the day.
-I plan on enjoying my Christmas tree through the weekend.
-We have a performance which is going to take a lot of time.
-That means our tree will probably not come down until the next weekend and that’s ok.
+We have a community performance which is going to take a lot of time.
+That means our tree will not come down until the next weekend and that’s ok.

 Prioritize.
 Have you kept up with your school work?
 If you have been following each Teacher Burnout Holiday Tip, you will remember that we planned and scheduled your school work into your calendar.
 If you have gotten a little behind, catch up today.
 But, remember, NO SCHOOL work on the day before classes resume.